CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 3 (0x3)
 Syntax: DS_INC_U32 ADDR, VDATA0 [OFFSET:OFFSET]
-Description: Load unsigned value from LDS/GDS under address (ADDR+OFFSET) & ~3, and
+Description: Load unsigned value from LDS/GDS at address (ADDR+OFFSET) & ~3, and
 compare with unsigned value from VDATA0.
 If VDATA0 greater, then increment value from LDS/GDS, otherwise store 0 to LDS/GDS.
 Operation is atomic.
 Operation: